 BARN – an expert network operating in the Baltic Sea region

 The predecessor of BARN, BALTICCARE, was launched in 2004.
-Many of those involved at the time are still active within the network today, giving the network a strong coherence and a vast amount of experience.
+Many of those involved at the time are still active within the network today, giving it a strong coherence and a vast amount of experience.

 Three focus areas are key for the containment of antibiotic resistance

-The problem of antibiotic resistance cannot be tackled by a one sided approach.
-The BARN concept is based on models for evidence-based methods within three focus areas identified as key for the containment of antibiotic resistance:
+The problem of antibiotic resistance cannot be tackled by a one-sided approach.
+The BARN concept is based on models for evidence-based methods within three focus areas identified as key to the containment of antibiotic resistance: